vanhoangkha/aws-eks-workshop-beginner/content/2-Prerequiste/2.1-prepare-environment/_index.md

 This section outlines how to set up the environment to run the labs in your own AWS account.

-The first step is to create an IDE with the provided CloudFormation templates.
-You have the choice between using AWS Cloud9 or a browser-accessible instance of VSCode that will run on an EC2 instance in your AWS account.

 ### **Create your CloudFormation Stack**
 Dowload the template [here](https://github.com/aws-samples/eks-workshop-v2/releases/download/release-snapshot-631eaeb7/ide-cfn.yaml).